LorenzaFriedrich/lorenzafriedrich.github.io/_tabs/about.md

 ## Volunteer Work
 ### Minds Matter - NYC Chapter
 Current College Advisor and former Team Lead/Mentor for high achieving low-income high school students, providing guidance on college preparation
+### EGD Collective - NYC
+Contributed to the development of core systems in a simulated AAA game as part of a collaborative team of 16 students, engaging with UI/UX, level design, and technical art to enhance overall game experience.